KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/pierce.md

 # Pierce Tower

-The best piercing tower in the game.
 This tower will create a beam between itself and the nearest pierce tower.
 If no link can be made, its cost will be refunded.

 * Single damage: Damage is dealt when an enemy crosses the beam.